Menu Close

 Easy Weeknight Pasta Recipes!

-This oat milk alfredo is what I call an Easy Weeknight Meal – which is on your table in about 30 minutes or less.
-These quick and simple recipes are perfect for those nights when you want a healthy home-cooked meal but don’t want to spend hours in the kitchen.
-I have a whole section of The Herbeevore dedicated to Easy Weeknight Meals, that are great for the whole family.
-From soups and stews, to pastas and proteins – a healthy meal can be on your table in no time.
+This vegan fettuccine alfredo is what I call an Easy Weeknight Meal – which is on your table in about 30 minutes or less.
+Traditional alfredo is loaded with heavy cream, parmesan cheese, and dairy products.
+This creamy pasta sauce is plant based and I have a whole section of The Herbeevore dedicated to Easy Weeknight Meals, that are great for the whole family.
+From soups and stews, to pastas and proteins – a simple meal can be on your table in no time.
 Even faster than ordering takeout!

 And if you love this recipe, check out my Oat Milk Mac and Cheese for a super creamy, decadent treat!